ReemaAlshehri1/Arabic_Dialects_Identification/README.md

 # Arabic_Dialects_Identification

-in this project i bfine-tunes AraBERT model using LoRA to identify which arabic dialect the giving sentence is. the model can predict weather the sentence  belongs to these 6 dialects:
+In this project i bfine-tunes AraBERT model using LoRA to identify which arabic dialect the giving sentence is.
+The model can predict weather the sentence  belongs to these 6 dialects:
 - Eygypt
 - Gulf
 - Magreb